iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 Other Configurations
 *********************
+One other parameter of note is UAVCAN_NODE_ID.
+This sets the flight controller's node ID.
+Generally, this can be left at its default of 1 as long as none of the modules on the bus have a node ID of 1.

 There are various other configurations available under the UAVCAN section of Parameters, but none of them are essential for using DroneCAN with a Vertiq module.
 Refer to the `PX4 parameter reference documentation <https://docs.px4.io/main/en/advanced_config/parameter_reference.html>`_ for more information on each of these parameters, they may be useful in some applications.

-One other parameter of note is UAVCAN_NODE_ID.
-This sets the flight controllers' node ID.
-Generally, this can be left at its default of 1 as long as none of the modules on the bus have a node ID of 1.

 Testing
 ========